arduino-libraries/WiFiNINA/docs/api.md

 #### Description

-Discard any bytes that have been written to the client but not yet read.
+Clears the buffer once all outgoing characters have been sent.

-flush() inherits from the Stream utility class.
+flush() inherits from the [Stream](https://www.arduino.cc/reference/en/language/functions/communication/stream/) utility class.

 #### Syntax